jeffeehsiung/Baby_Monitoring_and_Cry_Detection_System/README.md

 For each stage in the sound detection block diagram, a short description will be listed below.

-In the analog gain and signal conditioning stage, a Bessel or Butterworth bandpass filter and an instrumental amplifier with unity gain will be connected in series to filter out the non-target frequency and to reduce common environmental noise.
+In the analog gain and signal conditioning stage, a Butterworth bandpass filter and an instrumental amplifier with unity gain will be connected in series to filter out the non-target frequency and to reduce common environmental noise.
 Frequency below and above the fundamental frequencies and harmonics of an infant can be disregarded by a bandpass filter.

 An anti-aliasing low pass filter following the gain/signal conditioning cell is to keep the DC signal out of the spectrum and to reduce out-of-band frequencies that can degrade the analog-to-digital conversion.
-Anti-aliasing low pass filter will be implemented either in Chebyshev-I or a Bessel low pass filter, with a cut off frequency equal to half of the ADC sampling frequency,
+Anti-aliasing low pass filter is again a Butterworth 6th order low pass filter, with a cut off frequency at 4000Hz.

 Analog-to-digital converter cell will transmit a digital representation of the gained, filtered analog signal to a digital processor.
-ADC of the system will have a bit depth of at least 8 to ensure the quality of a signal magnitude rating system, with a sampling rate of at least 8,000 Hz, up to 16,000Hz.
+ADC of the system will have a bit depth of at least 8 to ensure the quality of a signal magnitude rating system, with a sampling rate of at least 8,000 Hz, up to 44,100Hz.
+A sampling frequency of 44100Hz is used in this system.

 Digital signal processor, in the next stage, consists of two elements, digital filtering and digital signal processing.
 Digital filtering is to further reduce noise and smooth the signal output from ADC, such as by a digitized Butterworth low pass filter.
 Digital signal processing, on the other hand, is to generate the frequency spectrum of filtered digital signal for pattern analysis, and further utilize Continuous Fourier Transform, Fast Fourier Transform, or Finite Impulse Response to develop an algorithm that discerns signals of crying and of babbling.